Last modified: Nov 10, 2024

 On this page, an example of using an external open API to enrich form data is presented.
 The example app is available in Altinn Studio.

-The API used is RestCountries v3, and it’s the endpoint https://restcountries.com/v3.1/name/{country} we will use.
-The endpoint returns metadata about the provided country.
+We will be using the RestCountries v3 API, and more specifically the endpoint https://restcountries.com/v3.1/name/{country}.
+This endpoint returns metadata about the provided country.

 You may test the API in your browser and study the response: https://restcountries.com/v3.1/name/Norway.